luoxufeiyan/wiki.luoxufeiyan.com/docs/tech/php/Lumen.md

 # Lumen

-Lumen is a Laraverl based micro-framework.
+Lumen is a Laravel based micro-framework.

 ## quicknote